National Palace of Sintra & Gardens

 Opening Times

-The National Palace of Sintra is open Monday to Sunday from 9:30 am to 6:30 pm.
-These hours are subject to change.
+The National Palace of Sintra welcomes visitors from Monday to Sunday, operating hours are from 9:30 am to 6:30 pm.
+Note that these hours may be subject to alterations.

 Children Under 6

-Children under 6 years old do not need to pay for the ticket, but it is necessary to go to the ticket office at the National Palace of Sintra to pick up their tickets.
+Children below the age of 6 can enter free of charge, but it is necessary to visit the ticket office at the National Palace of Sintra to collect their tickets.

 Prices